studiozeffa/express-typescript-api-boilerplate/README.md

 If you'd like to setup your editor to check for tslint issues and/or format your code with prettier automatically, please refer to your editor's documentation.
 We prefer [VSCode](https://code.visualstudio.com).

+## Deployment

+Out of the box, this boilerplate supports deployment to Heroku.
+Follow the instructions [on the Heroku dev center](https://devcenter.heroku.com/articles/git).

 ## Troubleshooting

 ### Code is not being formatted on commit